MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 |Check subscription information and what features are supported|Use the [subscription information](https://www.microsoft.com/cloud-platform/azure-information-protection-pricing) and [feature list](https://www.microsoft.com/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.|

-## Information about new releases and updated documentation
+## Information about new releases and updates
-The Azure Information Protection product team posts announcements about new releases and updates to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
+The Azure Information Protection product team posts announcements about new releases to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
 These blog posts supplement the product documentation and support information.

-Each month, we publish the following [**Updates**](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) to help keep you up-to-date:
+In addition, the Principal Group PM Manager for Information and Threat Protection publishes regular [**Updates**](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) to help keep you up-to-date.

-- A status update for what's new and what's coming.
-These posts are titled: "**Azure Information Protection status update – \<month year>**"

-- A summary of documentation changes that include documentation for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
+A summary of documentation changes are published each month to the [Azure Information Protection technical blog\(https://techcommunity.microsoft.com/t5/Azure-Information-Protection/bg-p/AzureInformationProtectionBlog).
+Previous summaries were published on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
+These documentation updates include documentation for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
 These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**"

 You can also find information about new functionality and previews on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), where you can also ask questions about Azure Information Protection.
 To propose new features or vote for new features, visit the [User Voice](https://msip.uservoice.com) site for Azure Information Protection.